 The legislation says that failure to obtain consent is a criminal offence.
 This is punishable by way of a fine or perhaps by imprisonment.
 Whilst imprisonment is rare, it has happened.

 It should also be remembered that it is not only the property owner that can be caught by the legislation.
-Anyone who is involved in the work, including the professional advisor and the contractor, could be subject to the criminal prosecution.
+Anyone who is involved in the work, including the professional advisor and the contractor, could be subject to criminal prosecution.

-The threat of criminal prosecution relates those involved in undertaking the work.
+The threat of criminal prosecution relates to those involved in undertaking the work.
 A prospective purchaser of a building would not have undertaken the work and will not be liable to criminal prosecution for past contraventions.

 Nonetheless, there could be enforcement issues to face and this would apply to a future owner as well as any present owner.